kuralme/DLTensorflow/README.md

 # DLTensorflow
-My course notebooks for edX - Deep Learning with Tenserflow
+My lab notebooks for the edX - Deep Learning with Tenserflow course